adokoye/readme-generator/README.md

   ## Installation:

-  Clone or download the repo to your machine.
+  Clone or download the repo to your computer.
 Initiate node with "npm instal" and then install inquirer with "npm install inquirer"

   ## Usage:

-  Use this as a tool to generate a fast and professional readme
+  Use this as a tool to generate a professional readme

   ## Credits: